pawel2000pl/Ourcraft/README.md

 Changelog:

+* Added (only) directive for using CORBA interfaces.
+TEnvironmentElementAttribute will be removed in a near future.
+* Optimalization in temporary rendering (SingleMode)
 * Update to FPC 3.2 (but it should be compatible with 3.0)
 * Update for newer kernels (fastcmem was deactivated)
 * Changed algorithm of light: instead of only gray it is red, green and blue (and mixing of them is possible)